Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: Experimental Strategy

 \textbf{Metrics Captured:} To evaluate model performance under distributional shifts, we focus on three complementary metrics: Accuracy Drop, Recovery Time, and Max Accuracy.
 Accuracy Drop measures the immediate decline in performance after a shift, indicating the model’s brittleness to sudden changes—larger drops imply greater sensitivity.
 Recovery Time captures the number of rounds required to regain 95\% of pre-shift performance, reflecting the model’s adaptability and convergence speed.
 Max Accuracy denotes the highest accuracy achieved within a window, serving as a measure of the model’s generalization ability under the new distribution.
-Together, these metrics offer a comprehensive view of robustness, adaptability, and long-term effectiveness in non-stationary federated learning.